farolfo/IOL-Hacker/README.md

 It uses tcpdump for sniffing so it must be installed on the machine.

-Another possible implementations might use jpcap library, but it's not longer supported and needs andother software to be installed to work.
+Another possible aproach it's using the jpcap lib, provided by SourceForce http://sourceforge.net/projects/jpcap/.
+It uses the libcap library, that must be installed to work.
-If you know about another similar library for sniffing please tell :)

 Why did I do this?
 ------------------